adam-pawelek/llmtranslate/README.md

 ### Translation

-To translate text containing multiple languages into another language:
+To translate text containing multiple languages into another language, you need to provide the ISO 639 language code for the target language.
+For a list of all ISO 639 language codes, you can refer to this [ISO 639-1 code list website](https://localizely.com/iso-639-1-list/).

 ```python
 from llmtranslate import TranslatorOpenAI